This post may contain affiliate links, view our disclosure policy.

 In addition, the beaches along Venice are home to a large number of marine turtle nests.
 These can be found between the months of May and October.

-Last, the perfect place to enjoy appetizers, dinner, and a drink is at tourist hotspot, Sharky’s on the Pier!
+Last, the perfect place to enjoy appetizers, dinner, and a drink is at the tourist hotspot, Sharky’s on the Pier!

 Additional planning tip: Visit here to learn more about where and how to find shark teeth in Venice.

 Siesta Key Family Vacation: Day 6

 - Drive 7 miles North to Sarasota, Florida.